This post may contain affiliate or referral links. Please see our full affiliate disclosure here.

-I found this apple shaped cookie cutter at my local craft store along with some red and green frosting.
-You could certainly make frosting from scratch if you'd like or even use sprinkles.
-I chose not to since a recipe always makes so much.
+I found this apple-shaped cookie cutter at my local craft store along with some red and green frosting.
+You could certainly make frosting from scratch if you’d like or even use sprinkles.
 The possibilities are almost endless with these cookies.

 - 1 cup unsalted butter, softened